Deltares/iMOD-Documentation/_sources/qgis_install.rst.txt

     The iMOD plugin is not added to the QGIS plugin repository yet, this will work in the future.

-In Qgis, navigate to "Plugins > Manage and Install Plugins > All".
+In Qgis, navigate to *Plugins > Manage and Install Plugins > All*.
-In the search bar, type: "iMOD plugin".
+In the search bar, type: "*iMOD*".
 Select the iMOD plugin, and click "Install"

 ===================================================